Create a Task

 - "Check the client's legal details";

-- "Fill in the price in the template";
+- "Fill in the launch terms in the template";

 - "Send the final version for approval".